renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/kubernetes.md

     This feature might change without preserving backwards compatibility.

 ## CLI
-The Trivy K8s CLI allows you to scan your Kubernetes cluster for
+The Vul K8s CLI allows you to scan your Kubernetes cluster for

 - Vulnerabilities
 - Misconfigurations
 - Secrets

 You can either run the CLI locally or integrate it into your CI/CD pipeline.
-The difference to the Trivy CLI is that the Trivy K8s CLI allows you to scan running workloads directly within your cluster.
+The difference to the Vul CLI is that the Vul K8s CLI allows you to scan running workloads directly within your cluster.

-If you are looking for continuous cluster audit scanning, have a look at the Trivy K8s operator below.
+If you are looking for continuous cluster audit scanning, have a look at the Vul K8s operator below.

-Trivy uses your local kubectl configuration to access the API server to list artifacts.
+Vul uses your local kubectl configuration to access the API server to list artifacts.

 ### Commands